Phoenix Child Custody Lawyer

 Sometimes a party requests or the court orders the appointment of an expert to assist the court in determining the children’s best interest for purposes of parenting time, decision-making and other court orders.

 Private mental health specialists have created a less expensive and more expedient procedure for providing an assessment specifically applicable to the parenting issues involved in specific cases.
 Rather than conducting a full family evaluation, which often leads to an expensive an lengthy report by the expert, a Limited Focused Assessment, or Limited Family Assessment, may be a great alternative.
 The parties to a Limited Focused Assessment agree in advance regarding the specific issues and categories that need to be addressed during the assessment.
 The mental health provider will thus limit the assessment to those matters that are directly relevant to the legal decision making and parenting time issues as addressed in advance by the parties.
-The cost for such assessment generally ranges from $1,500.00 to $4,000.00 depending upon the extent and complexity of the issues.
+The cost for such limited assessment generally ranges from $1,500.00 to $4,000.00 depending upon the extent and complexity of the issues.
 Sometimes the costs are divided equally or in some proportion.
 Other times, one of the parties is ordered to pay the entire amount.

 8. WHAT IS A PARENTING CONFERENCE?

 The Court may order (but is not required to order) a Parenting Conference.
 The Superior Court provides certain programs to assist the Court in determining what is in the children’s best interests.
 The first step in a Parenting Conference is generally for a mental health provider to meet with the parents and attempt to negotiate agreements.
 If negotiations are unsuccessful, the mental health provider will interview the parents and may then interview the children.
 The mental health provider may then provide recommendations relevant to legal decision-making, parenting time and other matters to the Court.
-The Parenting Conference officer in many cases may not make an ultimate recommendation regarding legal decision-making and parenting time, but rather provide the Court with information gathered, analysis of such information, concerns about one or both parents, and other things that the Court should consider in making its ultimate decisions.
+The Parenting Conference officer in many cases may not make an ultimate recommendation regarding legal decision-making and parenting time, but will rather provide the Court with information gathered, analysis of such information, concerns about one or both parents, and other things that the Court should consider in making its ultimate decisions.
 Unlike mediation, the matters addressed during Parenting Conferences are not confidential and may be addressed to the court.
 There is a small charge to the parties for this service.
 A parenting conference may not necessarily result in a custody or parenting time recommendation and sometimes may have limited use.

 9. WHAT IS A CUSTODY EVALUATION / COMPREHENSIVE FAMILY EVALUATION?